LoomCai/pom-maker/docs/source/README.rst

 file contains shortcuts that you can modify.
 It comes pre-populated with several `handy shortcuts <https://github.com/donnemartin/saws/blob/master/saws/saws.shortcuts>`__ out of the box.
-You
+You can combine shortcuts with `fuzzy completion <#fuzzy-resource-and-shortcut-completion>`__ for even less keystrokes.
+Below are a few examples.

+List all EC2 ins